-Category Column/Field Description Filter by either Vulnerability I by which to filter the you to filter the list of suppressed vulnerabilities.
-Select the filter type, d or Component Name , from the dropdown; and then enter the string list.
-For example, if you select Component Name and enter the string er to those suppressed vulnerabilities associated with a component hs "open".
+Category Column/Field Description Filter by These fields enable you to filter the list of suppressed vulnerabilities.
+Select the filter type, either Vulnerability Id or Component Name , from the dropdown; and then enter the string by which to filter the list.
+For example, if you select Component Name and enter the string open , the list will filter to those suppressed vulnerabilities associated with a component whose name contains "open".
 Details for each suppressed vulnerability The following describes the details of each suppressed vulnerability listed in the grid.
 These details are not editable.
-The Action column includes the button used to unsuppress the given vulnerability.
+The Action column includes the button used to unsuppres the given vulnerability.

-Table 8-57 - Suppressed Vulnerabilities Tab
+Table 8-61 - Suppressed Vulnerabilities Tab